Imran4424/Software-Architecture/SolidPrinciples.md

 Above implementation forces all classes to implement all methods of the protocol even if they don't use all of them which violates Interface Segregation Principle(ISP).

+# Workaround of Interface Segregation Principle (Protocol Oriented Programming)

+In Protocol Oriented Programming we can provide default implementation of protocol methods, so the if a class don't need certain methods, it can easily skip the method implementation.

 # Dependency Inversion Principle